magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

 git commit -m "Part I"
 ```

-## [Next Step - Tutorial 22 - A minimalist interface to React with Reagent (Part II)][6]
+## [Next Step - Tutorial 22 - A reasoned porting of the Official React Tutorial to Reagent (Part II)][6]

-In [Part II of this tutorial on Reagent][6] we're going to complete our
+In [Part II of this tutorial on Reagent][6] we're going to complete
-porting of the official React Tutorial to Reagent, by introducing components state management.
+our porting of the official React Tutorial to Reagent, by introducing
+components state management.

 # License